-GEORDIE THEATRE values the diversity of its workforce, its patrons and visitors and is committed to providing a work environment supportive of human dignity and respect.
-It is the policy of GEORDIE THEATRE to ensure that every employee and artist is entitled to a workplace free of intimidation, discrimination, harassment and workplace violence.
-Such acts in any form will not be tolerated on our premises, while conducting our regular course of business, functions or events.
-We acknowledge our responsibility to support and assist persons subject to violence and harassment and to take appropriate action to stop such conduct.
-This policy pertains to all employees and extends to all GEORDIE THEATRE activities.
-GEORDIE THEATRE goes beyond the Quebec legislative requirements in pursuing a safe workspace, as outlined below.
+GEORDIE PRODUCTIONS values the diversity of its workforce, its patrons and visitors and is committed to providing a work environment supportive of human dignity and respect.
+It is the policy of GEORDIE PRODUCTIONS to ensure that every employee and artist is entitled to a workplace free of intimidation, discrimination, harassment, and workplace violence.
+Such acts in any form will not be tolerated on our premises, while conducting our regular course of business, functions, or events.
+We acknowledge our responsibility to support and assist persons’ subject to violence and harassment and to take appropriate action to stop such conduct.
+This policy pertains to all Geordie board members, employees, part-time staff, and volunteers (hereinafter referred to with the collective term “worker”) and extends to all GEORDIE PRODUCTIONS activities.

-Workplace harassment ranges from subtle to blatant behaviour and can be expressed in a number of ways which includes, but is not limited to, the following examples:
+Workplace harassment ranges from subtle to blatant behaviour and can be expressed in several ways which includes, but is not limited to, the following examples:

 Sexual harassment may be broadly categorized into two main components: